 Reflux and breastfeeding

 Reflux - it's a biggie.
-There's a good chance that in the early weeks of your baby's life you will wonder if he has reflux, or have it suggested to you.
+There's a good chance that in the early weeks of your baby's life you will wonder if he has reflux (perhaps starting around 3-4 weeks), or have it suggested to you.
 You likely know other babies who are on medication for reflux.
 It almost seems that reflux is queried now for any fussy feeding or unsettled behaviour, but is anyone actually looking at why that baby is unsettled?
 Reflux exists of course, but is it a medical problem, and do all these babies need medicated?
+Are large numbers of babies really producing excess acid making their reflux painful?
 I believe that many cases of reflux are actually indicating a feeding issue, and have non medical solutions.

 Reflux is common and physiologically normal.
 The NICE guidance describes it as follows:

-Babies are different from adults.
-When an adult vomits it's generally a sign that something is wrong, and with no one talking about the normalcy of reflux in babies, mums feel something is wrong with their baby.
-The NICE guidance suggests that 40% of babies spit up/vomit, and for the vast majority of babies it is a laundry issue, not a medical one.
-Some babies are diagnosed with 'silent reflux' where milk begins to reflux back towards the mouth and either doesn't make it as far as the mouth, or is reswallowed once it gets there.
-Sometimes a mum hears swallowing or sees other symptoms like baby hiccuping and perhaps eyes reddening.
-Sometimes there are no visible symptoms of milk movement at all and reflux is diagnosed simply from crying, back arching, pulling on and off the breast ( which is sometimes misdiagnosed as breast refusal).
+NICE guidance suggests that 40% of babies spit up/vomit, and for the vast majority of these babies it is a laundry issue, not a medical one.
+Another group of babies are often labelled as having 'silent reflux' or 'occult reflux' where the reflux doesn't make it as far as the mouth, or perhaps is re-swallowed once it gets there.
+Sometimes we hear swallowing or see other symptoms, but sometimes there are no signs of reflux at all, but it is diagnosed simply from behaviours like crying, back arching, pulling on and off the breast ( which is sometimes misdiagnosed as breast refusal).

 A common picture is that a mum with a concern visits her GP.
-After a discussion around symptoms baby is often started on a milk thickener, and so starts the medication cycle.
-It is difficult to administer to a breastfed baby as adding it to breastmilk digests the thickener.
-This makes you wonder about the efficacy in the stomach!
-Thickeners make many babies constipated and the now constipated baby has tummy pain and is more unsettled and fussy.
+After a discussion around symptoms baby is often started on a milk thickener (carobel) or an Alginate (gaviscon), and so starts a medication cycle.
+These medications make many babies constipated and the now constipated baby has tummy pain and is more unsettled and fussy.
 This often becomes confused with more reflux symptoms and so the baby is moved on to the next level of medication - proton pump inhibitors which reduce stomach acid.

 You call a second plumber.
 This time the plumber comes to your home and observes a wash.
 He pulls the machine away from the wall so that he can observe the entire water cycle and notices that one of the pipes is loose.
 He fixes it.
 No more puddle.
 Your clothes get washed, the floor stays dry and everything works as it should because he understood what was causing the problem and removed it, rather than working on the symptoms.